Banner

 Probabilistic Resource Allocation based on a Large Deviations Principle

-Paulo Gonçalves, ENS Lyon, LIP, INRIA-DANTE, France
+Paulo Gonçalves, INRIA-DANTE, France

 OpenNebula - Latest Innovations in Private Cloud Computing